 Brenda Baker was born in Newfoundland to parents Elizabeth McGraw and Ewart Strowbridge.
-She currently lives in Labrador City with her husband and is the proud mother of two amazing daughters and grandmother of an equally amazing baby girl.
+Brenda currently lives with her husband in Labrador City, Canada.
+She is the proud mother of two amazing daughters and grandmother of an equally amazing baby girl.

-Brenda is a substitute teacher with a B.ED. in French and English.
-She also has a B.A. in French and Linguistics.
+Brenda has a B.Ed. in French/English and a BA in French/Linguistics.
 Starting a blog in 2015, she rediscovered her love of creative writing.
 Three years later, Brenda self-published her debut poetry collection.

 Brenda dreams of becoming a full-time writer when she grows up, which probably won’t be any time soon.
 Along the way, she hopes to keep learning and celebrating the moments that make life beautiful.